Anton Shenk

 About

-• Economic impacts of frontier AI systems
+• Economic implications of advanced AI systems

-• AI safety and evaluation frameworks
+• AI governance and evaluation frameworks